 3. Define Your Strategic Shifts.
 If you have a written and well-developed strategy, review it with your leadership team (which is perfect content for one of your Leadership Summits).

-- Do our Winning Moves need to be adapted?
+- Does our 3 year business plan need to be adapted?
 Do they need to be put on hold for the moment?